corinis/jsForm/README.md

 The main features of this library are:

 * Use html markup to fill your forms/page with almost any js object dynamically
+* Uses minimal performance and does not require any shadow dom or similar by ONLY groing through the dom on request (save or load)
+* Compatible with any code or framework that updates the browser DOM
-* Update an existing js object with changes done within a form (=manipulate data without extra code)
+* Update an existing js object with any use changes in form controls (=manipulate data without extra code)
 * Provide basic functions for formatting (i.e. date/time, money, byte) using html markup
 * Provide form validation functionality
 * handle collections (arrays) with subobjects